Dyrati/ace_projects/Information/Golden Sun 1 ACE Setup.md

 6. **Unequip** the Turtle Boots on Garet but leave them in his 12th item slot (creating a wall beneath you).
 Then run straight down at least half a bass note.

 7. Give the Turtle Boots to Isaac, but don't equip them yet.
-Double-check that only the **Wooden Cap, Fur Coat, and Bronze Shield** are equipped on Isaac.
+Ensure that only the **Wooden Cap, Fur Coat, and Bronze Shield** are equipped on Isaac.
 His defense should be 57.
 Go through everybody's inventory and make sure that none of the stackable items have 3 or more.
 If they do, redistribute or drop them.

 8. Step right at least 1 tile.
 You should now be standing on Isaac's Defense stat.
 Open your status menu, and press R once to shift the player in slot 1.
 You should see that your party is corrupted.
 Your cursor in the item menu might disappear, but it still functions normally.